eliasmurcray/ka-notifications/README.md

 If you would like to report a bug, please [create an issue](https://github.com/eliasmurcray/ka-notifications/issues).

 ## Build
 If you want to build, first run `npm install` to install necessary dependencies.
 Then, you can make your changes and run `npm run build` to build the extension.
+Finally, if you are exporting the extension as a .zip file, run `npm run zip`.
+The output files are in the zip/ directory.